Face coverings are required while waiting for and riding Metro Transit buses and trains. Thank you in advance for doing your part to slow the spread.

 How will the requirement be enforced?

-The requirement will be prominently advertised online and at boarding locations through the transit system.
-Automatic on-board announcements will also be programmed to remind customers to cover their faces while riding.
-These educational efforts, along with public health recommendations, are intended to support voluntary compliance with the requirement.
+The face covering requirement is posted on vehicles and at boarding locations throughout the transit system.
+Onboard announcements remind customers to cover their faces while riding.
+These educational efforts are intended to support voluntary compliance with the requirement.
+Those failing to comply may be subject to police enforcement.

 Are there any exceptions to this requirement?